✂️ Clean Up Unwanted Spaces with the TRIM Function (Google Sheets)

 When working with text in Google Sheets, unnecessary spaces can disrupt sorting, filtering, or comparing data.

-function is a simple yet powerful tool that removes extra spaces from text, keeping your data clean and consistent.
+The TRIM function is a simple yet powerful tool that removes extra spaces from text, keeping your data clean and consistent.

 ✅ Syntax of the TRIM Function

-- text: The string or cell reference from which you want to remove extra spaces.
+=TRIM(text)- text: The string or cell reference from which you want to remove extra spaces.

 The TRIM function removes leading and trailing spaces, and also reduces multiple spaces between words to a single space.